ArtemisBow98/15618Project/milestone.md

 ## Work completed

 1. We implemented a serialized version of seam carving algorithm.
 We use opencv to load/write images, and use pure C++ in manipulation of pixel BGRA values.
 The whole processing is divided to 4 stages: luminance, energy computation, dynamic programming for cumulative energy calculation, and minimal seam calculation.
 2. We implemented naive parallelization of the 3rd step - cumulative energy calculation with row-wise pixel splitting.
+We inserted timing code and performed multiple evaluations on the performance of different stages of the naive solution.

 ## Goals of the project

 Our previous goals of the project are:

-1. Parallelization with OpenMP
+1. **Parallelization with OpenMP**
-2. Optimization for Memory Access Pattern
+2. **Optimization for Memory Access Pattern**
-3. Profiling and Metrics Reporting
+3. **Profiling and Metrics Reporting**

 And we think we are able to hit all goals.
 Previously we think we are able to achieve cross-iteration parallelization of the problem, but now we will make it a stretch goal in place of the SIMD goal.
 So the new stretch goals are: